 Today I am now proactive rather than reactive regarding the visual and aural parts of my life.
 Additionally, I dedicate time and energy to maintaining good relationships with my beloveds.

 I'm struggling with addiction to stimulus, or rather the wrong type of stimulus.
-Fortunately, I half a strong aversion to adverts too, so as YouTube bypasses ad blockers, I retreat to quieter, saner places.
+Fortunately, I have a strong aversion to adverts too, so as YouTube bypasses ad blockers, I retreat to quieter, saner places.
 I detatched from TV over 30 years ago but damn you, corporate takeover of the interwebs!

 Now where did the effective rejection of adverts emerge and how to harness that bloody mindedness once more...?